 Corey specializes in working with dogs that are elderly and with special needs.
 She takes her time to ensure that each pet is safe and treated with respect.
 She also enjoys grooming cats!
 She loves hand scissoring and constantly strives to improve her grooming abilities.

-Corey’s spouse Sally and children Rory, Galen, and Rowan also share her love of animals.
-They live with Animal House adoptee Diego, a Standard Poodle.
+Corey’s spouse Sally and children Rory, Galen, Rowan, and Kieran also share her love of animals.
+They live with Animal House adoptee Mina, a Standard Poodle mix.